 When you watch shows like CSI, you are always more interested in the forensic side than the criminal side.
 You eagerly wait for the lab scenes—when they peer into microscopes and identify DNA clues from the smallest sample.
 The world of chemistry and microbiology are fascinating, and you want in on it.

 While you don’t exactly want to be a bigshot scientist, working in a lab appeals to you.
-A career as a clinical lab technician could be right up your alley.
-If you’re not sure of what a clinical lab technician is and what they do, then you’ve come to the right place.
+A career as a clinical laboratory technician could be right up your alley.
+If you’re not quite sure of what these lab techs do, then you’ve come to the right place.
 The short answer is that clinical lab technicians work in labs to analyze human samples—from blood to tissue and everything in between.
-But that’s not all they do.
+But that’s not the full picture.

-We examined this career from all angles to provide you with a comprehensive overview of this booming field.
-Read on to learn more about this fascinating healthcare career.
+We examined this career from all angles to provide you with a comprehensive overview of this intriguing healthcare field.
+So what is a clinical lab technician, exactly?
+Read on to find your answer to this question and more.

 What is a clinical lab technician?

-Clinical lab technicians are also commonly known as medical lab technicians, laboratory assistants or clinical laboratory scientists.
-As a clinical lab technician, you would work in a lab to help study and test different samples—whether it’s blood, tissue, urine or other cellular matter.
+Clinical lab technicians are also commonly known as medical lab technicians, clinical lab assistants, laboratory assistants or simply lab techs.
+Professionals in this role work in a lab to help study and test different samples—whether it’s blood, tissue, urine or other cellular matter.

 This is a great job for those who want to be involved in healthcare but aren’t as comfortable working with patients.
 There’s no worrying about running around the floor tending to every patient.
-As a clinical lab tech, you can concentrate on the task at hand to provide timely and accurate results.
+As a clinical lab tech, you can concentrate on the task at hand to provide timely and accurate results that help doctors determine diagnoses and determine treatment plans.
 You will make a difference through your attention to detail and ability to help identify and report abnormalities and diseases.

 What does a clinical lab technician do?

-Let’s start with the duties of a clinical lab tech.
-According to the Bureau of Labor Statistics (BLS), clinical lab techs are responsible for many duties including:
+Let’s start with the daily duties of a clinical lab tech.
+According to the Bureau of Labor Statistics (BLS), clinical lab techs are responsible for many duties including:1

 - Performing tests and analyses on human blood, urine, spinal fluid or tissue